platonvadim/python-odyssey/README.md

 # python-odyssey

 Python Odyssey is a Python3 bootcamp by Sigmoid.
+This repository is used to store homework tasks.

 ## Installation

-Use the git command line [git]([https://pip.pypa.io/en/stable/](https://git-scm.com/)) to download this repository.
+Use the git command line [git](https://git-scm.com/) to download this repository.

 ```bash
 git clone https://github.com/platonvadim/python-odyssey